julianryorex/gmaps/README.md

 # How to Run this Prototype

+Building a redesigned prototype of [this web application](http://climatescape.net/)

 ## Double Check if Necessary Tools are Installed

 In order to run this prototype, a few things must be installed.